Skip to main content

 Request reply

 When this option is set to Request reply the connected route of the rule will send a response message 'backwards'.
 This option is recommended when you need the processed message from the connected route further back in your flow.
-For example when your flow starts with an Inbound HTTP component that is set to request reply and you want to sent back a response message that goes beyond the Content Router.
+For example when your flow starts with an Inbound HTTPS component that is set to request reply and you want to sent back a response message that goes beyond the Content Router.

 The response that is sent back from the connected route is either the message after the last component or, if there are components in the connected flow with an exchange pattern set to One way, the message right before reaching the first One way component.